ProjectsByJRP/audio_pass-through/README.md

 This software builds heavily on the great work by https://community.st.com/people/Beaulier.Francois<br>
 wm8994.c is modified from the BSP version<br>
 Input Mixer L and R zeroed and muted registers 0x29 and 0x2A<br>
+Read the data sheet.
+I know its long and complicated.
+Do it anyway.<br>
 SW4STM32 project using STM32 HAL<br>
 Output on serial port looks like<br>
 Connected to STM32F769I-Discovery USART 1<br>